 Creating templates on your system simplifies the task of applications making calls and also simplifies the task of managing the system as a whole.
 If changes in the calling parameters are required, only the appropriate template needs to be modified, not the applications that use the template.

 Each template is defined in an X25 ACCESS TEMPLATE entity.
 Each X25 ACCESS TEMPLATE entity contains a number of attributes that define the call parameters.
-Table 3.15 lists these attributes.
+Table 3.15, "Characteristics of an X25 ACCESS TEMPLATE Entity" lists these attributes.